dalalayan1/sort-types/README.md

 Different types of sorts with their complexity and best/worst case scenarios.

-## Explains the following types of sorts -
+## Has the following types of sorts
     * bubbleSort
     * selectionSort
     * insertionSort